Abdul Qawi

-Abdul Qawi is am a Islamic cleric and controversial personality from Multan, Punjab, Pakistan.
+Abdul Qawi is an Islamic cleric and controversial personality from Multan, Punjab, Pakistan.
 He joined the Pakistan Tehreek-e-Insaf (PTI) political party in 2013, but was later expelled from the party.
 He is a former president of religious affairs of the Pakistan Tehreek-e-Insaf party in Punjab.

+Early life and education

+Qawi was born on 26 October 1957.
+He received his early Islamic education at home.
+He went to Jamia Qasim Ul Uloom and Jamia Khairul Madaris in Multan for higher education.
+After graduation, he enrolled in the Qadiani course at the University of Agriculture, Faisalabad for 5 months.
+After completion, he went to the Islamic University of Madinah for the next stage.